Biographical Non-Fiction posted November 27, 2023 Chapters: ...9 10 -10- 11...

 Enjoying the sunshine, I noticed it had rained overnight.

-Maybe I wouldn't have noticed so much except that when I hit the brakes, the ocean's wave of water came rushing up the front, came up over my pedals and gave me large soakers.
-Some might call that funny, I call it cold.
+Maybe I wouldn't have noticed so much except that the plastic over the window was split! when I hit the brakes, an ocean's wave of water came rushing up to the front, over my pedals and gave me large soakers.

 Be that as it may, driving is a privilege and never should be taken for granted.

-My uncle's house is in an area surrounded in maple trees.
-Maples are stunning when they're leaves start to turn.
+My uncle's house is in an area surrounded in by breath-taking maple trees.

 So bright, that the colors are almost hard to look at.
-Yellows oranges and reds stand out almost as bright as a traffic light at night.
+Yellows, oranges and reds stand out almost as bright as a traffic light at night.

 The last of those frozen leaves waved at me then, gently falling to the ground breathing their last.
 Observing beauty is a natural and most healthy way to distract a person's mind from dark matters.
 At least this mind anyway.